Reading Time: 9 minutes

 Firstly, avoid the acquisition-based growth fallacy!
 As opposed to traditional businesses, the eCommerce environment provides great levers for your retention strategy, which are also very dynamic.
 Adopt a customer-centric approach and flip the funnel – instead of thinking of your marketing efforts as a magnet for customer acquisition, direct them towards a sustainable growth strategy.
 Start with the customers you have in order to gain their insights on why they stay with you.
 In this way, you will be able to keep them and improve your targeting efforts directed to new ones.
 Acquisition and retention are strongly connected, but at the end of the day, it is the latter that drives the former, not the other way around.

 Secondly, go beyond retention!
 Deploy a customer success program and go the extra mile with your customers’ experiences.
 Exceed their expectations and reach customer delight in order to boost customer lifetime value (CLTV).
 By doing this, you can allow yourself to increase your customer acquisition cost (CAC) and gain higher chances of acquiring the right customer that will stick with you.
 This can also help you transform existing customers into advocates who actively promote your product to others.
 Finally, leverage technology and your partners to boost retention further.
 There’s a lot of automation built into digital commerce platforms today – it’s a shame to not employ them to your advantage!

 In the end, it’s a win-win situation!

 Thank You, Ana, for sharing your thoughts on building a user retention strategy for eCommerce businesses.
-Marketers – What retention strategies have worked for your brand in 2020?
+Marketers – What retention strategies have worked for your brand?
 Share them through the comments section below.